 For lovers of photography, Ludovic, a great fan of underwater photography, is without question the dream guide!
 With his years of experience and his passion for underwater biodiversity, he easily finds the rarest but also the most emblematic subjects of Raja Ampat.
 No need for a book to identify your photographed subjects, Ludovic knows all the scientific names from memory!
 I tried to paste it several times but I never succeeded.

 Between these fabulous dives with exceptional underwater atmospheres, the emblematic spots ofAndiamo, Candi Store, Yelit, Tank Rock, Whale rock Dunia Kecil As for them, they are extraordinary hunting grounds for macro-photography enthusiasts.
 The search for pygmy seahorses perfectly camouflaged in their gorgonian fans is a real challenge.
 Their mimicry is so perfect that it takes a discerning eye to successfully distinguish them from the Gorgonian ramifications.
 Raja Ampat and especially the Misool region has three species of pygmy seahorses: Bargibant seahorse (Hippocampus Bargibanti), Denise seahorse (Denise Hippocampus) and Christmas pygmy seahorse which is endemic to Misool Island!
-The impressive plume of crinoids with multiple colors gripping the gorgonians and all the possible substrates present on the dive sites are as many refuges for the symbiotic crustaceans.
+The impressive plume of multi-colored crinoids clinging to the gorgonians and all the possible substrates present on the dive sites are all refuges for symbiotic crustaceans.
 This is the case with this commensal crinoid shrimp (Laomenes sp) PHOTO, this elegant crinoid crab (Allogalathea elegan) PHOTO, this baba Galathea of crinoids (Allogalathea baba) PHOTO and many other subjects just waiting to be photographed.
 Even the alcyonarians act as a refuge for decorating crabs and other small crustaceans looking for food, such as this yellow Orang Outang crab (Oncinopus aranea) PHOTO or this little thorny soft coral crab (Lissoporcellana sp) PHOTO.

 West of Misool, located not far from the only port on the island, a mysterious Blue Hole known only to locals remains hidden a few meters deep.
 As its name suggests, this formation is characterized by a dark blue colored hole tending more towards black.
 The entrance to the blue hole, being at a depth of twelve meters, makes it difficult to see to anyone who is out of the water.
 The submerged sinkholes are karst formations resulting from the erosion of carbonate geological formations.
 This place was previously in the open air, certainly during the Pleistocene geological era.
 The action of the elements (rain, wind, river, etc.) has created this hole over the millennia.
 Entering these places is a journey through time.
 From its entrance at twelve meters up to forty-five meters deep, the gallery is vertical.
 With a diameter of around ten meters, the atmosphere is extraordinary.
 Here, little or no wildlife to contemplate, it is the geological and mineral aspect that imposes itself on our senses and our imagination.
 From forty-five meters deep, the gallery becomes oblique to the bottom of the submerged tunnel sixty-four meters deep.
 There, the light is almost absent, but that does not prevent some living organisms from thriving as best they can on the limestone walls.